 #5 Which Form(s) of Communication Does Your Target Market Prefer?

 It used to be that your only available avenues of advertising were television, radio, and print.
 Now with the introduction of the internet, there is a whole world of choices through internet marketing.
 Determine first how your target market likes to get their information.
 Do they still rely on television, or do they now get all their information from the internet?
 How do they communicate with others?
 For example, do they like to Facebook chat or text?

 You likely will find that most people use the internet as their source of information and communication.
 But you can’t stop there.
 The internet is full of news channels, blogs, and social media channels.
 So which internet avenue is your target market most attracted to?
 And don’t think that they are equally influential across demographics – they’re not.
 Let’s take social media advertising, for example.
 While overall, social media may be effective for your type of product, certain social media channels appeal to different age groups.
 While Facebook appeals to Millenials and Baby Boomers, YouTube, Snapchat, and Instagram are the go-to for Gen Z. The age demographic is a large determiner of which social media channel you will want to sell your CBD and Delta 8 THC products.

 Don’t Sell Inferior Products to Your Target Market!

 Once you develop an effective strategy to reach your target market, the next step is to fill those new CBD and Delta 8 product orders with premium quality products from The Hemp Doctor.
-By supplying your new clients with only the best tinctures, edibles, and other hemp-based products on the market, you are helping to ensure that they will become repeat customers.
+By supplying your new clients with only the best edibles and other hemp-based products on the market, you are helping to ensure that they will become repeat customers.
 In addition, you’re not going to find a wider selection to offer your customers than you will with The Hemp Doctor.
 So contact us to start your first order today!